mariob119/em_config/README.md

 # What is the em_config for?

-The em_config is for automatically installing all necassary applikations and dependencies for the energymanager.
+The em_config is for automatically installing all necassary applications and dependencies for the energymanager.
 This also includes docker, portainer and the docker image for energymanager.
 Moreover it also maps all